akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 "The Chancellor," the Queen said quietly, "is my husband's most trusted advisor.
 He has served the crown for thirty years.
 He is also standing yonder."

 Beatrice turned.
-A man in plain robes was indeed there, pretending to examine a rose bush.
+An older man in plain robes was indeed there, warming himself by the coals of a brazier, pretending to examine a rose bush.

 "I meant no disrespect," Beatrice whispered.

-"No," the Queen agreed.
+"No," the Queen agreed, in everyone's hearing.
 "You meant to be clever.
 That is different."

 She touched Beatrice's sleeve.
-"At home, you are the cleverest person in the room.
+"At home, you may be the cleverest person in the room.
 Here, you are not.
 Sit.
 Listen.
 Learn the difference between wit and wound."

 She turned to Godfrey's sister, Matilda Fitzroy.
-“How is your mother?”
+“And how is your mother?”

 “Our mother is well.
 She is staying as a guest at Berkhamsted for a month and asks for my brother.”